wellbyt3/audit-process/README.md

 ### 2. Fill in Knowledge Gaps 📚
 For me, understanding a codebase has to happen top-down.
 If I don’t know what it’s supposed to do or why it exists, the actual code won’t make much sense.

 By this point, I'll have flagged any concepts from the documentation or code that I’m not familiar with.
 Now is the time to fill in any of those knowledge gaps I have.
-For example, if a protocol implements call and put options and I don’t know how options work, I’ll researcher options.
+For example, if a protocol implements call and put options, but I don’t know how options work, I’ll researcher options.

-Whenever I learn something new for an audit, it's important that the new knowledge is accessible to me from memory.
+Whenever I learn something new for an audit, it's important that the new knowledge is accessible in memory.
 I don't want to have to look up concepts / definitions when I'm manually reviewing the code because it disrupts my flow, making me audit at a level lower than my potential.

-To lock in new concepts, I make flashcards in a spaced-repetition app called Mochi.
+To lock in new concepts, I make flashcards in a spaced-repetition app called [Mochi](https://mochi.cards/).
 Each morning, I review those cards so the new concepts are fresh and accessible.

 ### 3. Prepare a Testing Environment 🧑‍💻
 I learn best by doing.
 When I’m manually reviewing code, it really helps to have a Foundry test file ready so I can play around with different parts of the code: